Resalehout/probability-distribution-package/gdb_probability/README.md

 "pip install gdb-probability"

 To use either object, open your python interpreter in your command line or use whatever IDE is available and input:
-"from gdb-probability import Binomial, Gaussian"
+"from gdb_probability import Binomial, Gaussian"